alejandromume/cfx-finder-api/README.md

 2. Open a ticket at my Discord server: [https://discord.gg/jtqfCkWzqg](https://discord.gg/jtqfCkWzqg)

 ## Real examples
 * You can create your own Discord `CFX finder bot` with this `API`.
-You just will need to do a request.
+You just will need to do a `GET` request.
 Here is an example:

 ```js
 const  fetch  =  require('node-fetch');